 The job of the parent has also become more difficult, as On Demand viewing has eliminated the “Family Hour” and these shows can be accessed at any time through Internet streaming services like Netflix.
 This cannot continue and we must do something.

 It is time to say, “Enough is enough” and turn off our TVs for one day.
 We must take action and protest what is going on.
-We will therefore be doing this twice this Columbian Year, once on October 21, 2017, and once on February 15, 2018.
-Feel free to get other organizations involved with you, such as your parish (a sample pulpit announcement can be downloaded from this LINK), local PTA groups, and the like.
+We will therefore be doing this twice this Columbian Year, once on October 23, 2018, and once on March 6, 2019.
+Feel free to get other organizations involved with you, such as your parish (a sample pulpit announcement can be downloaded below), local PTA groups, and the like.

 But just turning off the TV isn’t enough!
 We need to let the networks know what we are doing and why by sending them letters declaring our intent.
 A list of addresses can be found at this LINK, along with a sample letter at this LINK.
 We should also write letters to the editors of our local newspapers.
 Let’s let them know how we feel and that things must change!